 This year's additions and corrections to the site are listed opposite, with the most recent at the top.

-As ever, updates won't appear to any schedule: this isn't a job, I'm doing it for fun.
+I'm not working to any schedule: this isn't a job, I'm doing it for fun.

 Listening and Jamming: additions about a Luftwaffe/Kriegsmarine discussion and the loss of an electronic reconnaissance Mosquito, both in August 1943.